Skip to content

 Expected Survival Time (LTV)

 Integrating a survival curve gives the mean expected survival time.
-Multiply monthly or annual revenue by this value to estimate LTV for a new subscriber.
+Multiply monthly or annual revenue by this value to estimate lifetime value for a new subscriber.

-Since parametric curves level off, a hard cutoff, such as 3, 4, or 5 years, must be defined before integration.
+Since parametric curves level off, a hard cutoff, such as 3, 4, or 5 years, must be defined before integrating.

-In contrast, provided there is a good fit, the parametric model provides a more reliable estimate by extending beyond the initial 24 months.
+The parametric model provides a fairer survival estimate by extending beyond the initial 24 months of immediately available data.

 Expected Survival using Weibull